yoosofan/prezentprogramo/docs/examples/tutorial.rst

 That's all folks!
 =================

-That finishes the basic tutorial for Bildumilo!
+That finishes the basic tutorial for Prezentprogramo!
 Next you probably want to take a look at the positioning tutorial, so you can use the pan, rotate and zoom functionality.